 After Moze scores a Critical Hit, she regenerates ammo and missing health for 3 seconds.

 5% is more powerful than it sounds.
 This skill is what makes Bottomless mags work.
 Combined with a large mag weapon and a mag size boost or two, Redistribution is enough to run an entire map without reloading.

 The cherry on top is that crits scored by Auto Bear or even through your grenades will proc Redistribution.

-While moving, Moze’s Handling, Weapon Swap and Mode Switch Speed are increased.
+While moving, Moze’s Handling, Weapon Swap, Mode Switch Speed and gun damage are increased.

 Weapon Swap Speed: +16.0%

 Mode Switch Speed: +16.0%